MeiryDiniz/jm-leisure-centre/README.md

 ## Features

 Simple but clear and responsive, the **JM Leisure Centre** website allows easy navigation through its pages.
+The website also has a customised 404 page.

 ### Existing Features